katavuk/katavuk.github.io/_pages/cv.md

   * Chair of Machine Learning, Faculty for Informatics and Data Science, University of Regensburg

 * 2017-2023: Research Assistant
-  * Chair of Probability Theory, Ruhr University Bochum
+  * Chair of Probability Theory and its Applications, Faculty of Mathematics, Ruhr University Bochum
   * Supervisor: Professor Herold Dehling

 <!--Publications